verdantlearn/gis-beginner-oe4bw/index.md

 layout: index
 ---

-Welcome to this short refresher course on combining GPS locations and field observations from wildlife conservation surveys!
+Welcome to this short GIS beginner course for wildlife conservationists!

-This course will run **17-21 May 2021**
+This course will run **DATES**

 :point_up: You can navigate through the course using the menu bar at the top of this page, starting with 'Pre-course'